-- Once you have a calendar link, log in to the Proton Calendar web app(new window) and click Settings → Go to Settings → Calendars → Other calendars.
+- Once you have a calendar link, log in to the Proton Calendar web app(new window) and go to Settings → All settings → Calendars → Other calendars.

-- Click on the Add calendar button.
+- Click on the Add calendar from URL button.
 This will open a new window where you will need to paste the calendar URL and click Add calendar.

 Proton Calendar will immediately create a new calendar, but it may take several minutes for all its events to show up.

 You can change the name and description of an external calendar by clicking the Edit action button next to it in the Other calendars section.
 (Note: You can’t edit a calendar until it is fully synchronized.)

 External calendars that you subscribe to allow you to view calendar events (depending on the permission level of the link), but you can’t edit or delete these events.
 You also can’t set an external calendar as your default calendar, share or export it, or import events to it.

 Unsubscribe from a calendar

-- Log in to Proton Calendar(new window) and click Settings → Go to Settings → Calendars → Other calendars.
+- Log in to Proton Calendar(new window) and go to Settings → All settings → Calendars → Other calendars.

 - Click the settings button next to the corresponding calendar and select Unsubscribe in the subscribed calendar’s settings page.